 The subgroup PYR1b included the greatest number of boulders with a W{peak} detected.
-Within this subgroup, there is a distinct separation between a group of six boulders with a clear pyroxene signature having $W{\text{peak}} > 10$ % and 164 boulders with a much weaker feature having $W{\text{peak}} < 4$ %.
-Boulders with similar spectral shape as the PYR1b group but with lower reflectance, classified as PYR1a, are much scarcer and exhibit a W{peak} only up to 1.4%.
+Within this subgroup, there is a distinct separation between a group of six boulders with a clear pyroxene signature having $W{\text{peak}} > 10\%$ and 164 boulders with a much weaker feature having $W{\text{peak}} < 4\%$.
+Boulders with a similar spectral shape as the PYR1b group but with lower reflectance, classified as PYR1a, are much scarcer and exhibit a W{peak} only up to 1.4%.
 In contrast, PYR1b boulders have a W{peak} that can reach 41% for the brightest (at 550 nm) boulder of the group.
-All the mapped boulders and their corresponding classification are presented in Table 2.
+All of the mapped boulders and their corresponding classification are presented in Table 2.

-Tatsumi et al. (submitted) also identified exogenic material on Bennu's surface, using a different method based on the detection of the $1-\mu m$ absorption band computed from the x-filter data.
+Tatsumi et al. (2021) also identified exogenic material on Bennu's surface, using a different method based on the detection of the 1 μ m absorption band computed from the x-filter data.
 They searched for exogenic material using binned images and set a minimum threshold of 15% for the band depth value.
-Consequently, in their work, the objects detected are generally much smaller (~0.1 to 3.5 m) and have overall a stronger olivine-pyroxene signature at 1 μm than the boulders we classify as PYRla and PYRlb.
-There are 13 boulders with a diameter around 1 m or larger from the Tatsumi et al. (submitted) dataset included in our work given that they could be identified and mapped as a distinct rock in the MapCam image mosaic.
-These boulders, indicated with their ID number from Tatsumi et al. (submitted) in Table 2, correspond to boulders from our subgroups PYRlb (11 boulders) and PHYlb (2 boulders).
-Tatsumi et al. (submitted) identified these boulders as exogenic candidates based on the detection of an absorption in the x filter and not based on Wpeak, therefore, some of them were not classified as exogenic (i.e., PHYlb) in our work.
+Consequently, in their work, the objects detected are generally much smaller (~0.1-3.5 m) and have an overall stronger olivine-pyroxene signature at 1 μ m than the boulders we classify as PYR1a and PYR1b.
+There are 13 boulders with a diameter around 1 m or larger from the Tatsumi et al. (2021) data set included in our work, given that they could be identified and mapped as a distinct rock in the MapCam image mosaic.
+These boulders, indicated with their ID number from Tatsumi et al. (2021) in Table 2, correspond to boulders from our subgroups PYR1b (11 boulders) and PHY1b (2 boulders).
+Tatsumi et al. (2021) identified these boulders as exogenic candidates based on the detection of an absorption in the x filter and not based on W{peak} ; therefore, some of them were not classified as exogenic (i.e., PHY1b) in our work.